Collection Online

 About this work

-An old spirit man was dying in wala (desert) Country ravaged by drought, shown by the red-ochre section.
-This wala (desert) section is bordered on two sides by white expanses representing yari (milky water billabongs) where the old man bent to drink to excess.
-Then, finding that the water was poisonous, he retreated to light a fire, shown in blackened rectangle that represents junpa (charcoal fire).
-The fire raged out of control and the old man, unable to escape from the force of the flames, was burnt to death.
+In 1990 Rover Thomas and Trevor Nickolls became the first First Nations artists to represent Australia at the Venice Biennale.
+For Thomas, this moment was the culmination of around a decade of painting practice, a mode of making that combined myriad influences from his time growing up in different communities around the Kimberley.
+Yari Country depicts the story of an old spirit man dying in wala (desert) Country ravaged by drought.
+The wala is bordered on two sides by white expanses representing yari (milky-water billabongs), which the old man drank from to excess.
+Realising that the water was poisonous, he retreated to light a fire, shown as a blackened rectangle that represents junpa (charcoal fire), which raged out of control.
+The old man, unable to escape from the force of the flames, was burnt to death.
 At this place, the old man’s spirit entered and became the land.